funcompbio/practical2/practical2.md

 ### Question 4

 Which county had the highest number of exitus in geriatric residences?
-In which 7-day aggregation period did that happen?
-(Answer: BARCELONES, 575 exitus between 2020-04-06 and 2020-04-12)
+In which 7-day aggregation period did that happen? (answer: BARCELONES, 575 exitus between 2020-04-06 and 2020-04-12)

 ### Question 5